stephane/libmodbus/docs/modbus_mapping_free.md

 ## Return value

-There is no return values.
+There is no return value.

 ## See also